 There are mainly two types of financial instruments: Derivative Instruments and Cash Instruments.

 We derive the value of such instruments from the value and characteristics of the asset they represent.
 Or in simple words, these instruments are securities that we link to other securities.
-Such instruments can represent assets like interest rates, indexes, shares and more.
-Examples of such instruments are futures and options contract.
+Such instruments can represent assets like interest rates, indexes, shares, and more.
+Examples of such instruments are futures and options contracts.
 Derivative instruments can either be exchange-traded or over-the-counter (OTC) derivatives.

-Cash instruments are the instruments whose market value is available directly.
+Cash instruments are instruments whose market value is available directly.
 Market forces directly determine and influence the value of such instruments.
 Such securities are readily transferable as well.
-Shares, bonds, cheques are some examples of these instruments.
-Deposits and loans are also cash instruments if lender and borrower agree over its transferability.
+Shares, bonds, and cheques are some examples of these instruments.
+Deposits and loans are also cash instruments if the lender and borrower agree over their transferability.

-We can also classify financial instruments based on the asset class they represent, i.e. if they are based on the equity or debt.
-Based on the asset class there are two types of financial instruments – Debt-based and Equity-based financial instruments.
+We can also classify these instruments based on the asset class they represent, i.e., if they are based on equity or debt.
+Based on the asset class, there are two types of financial instruments – Debt-based and Equity-based financial instruments.
 The former represents ownership of an asset, while the latter represents a loan by an investor to the owner of the asset.

 Debt-based financial instruments can also be of two types based on the tenure – long term and short term.
-Long term debt instruments can be bonds, bond futures and options, Interest rate swaps and more.
-Short term debt instruments can be T-bills, Interest rate futures and forward rate agreements.
+Long-term debt instruments can be bonds, bond futures, options, Interest rate swaps, etc. Short-term debt instruments can be T-bills, Interest rate futures, and forward rate agreements.

 Why So Many Financial Instruments?

-As we all know that necessity is the mother of all inventions, and same is the case with the financial instruments as well.
-Each of the financial instrument serves a different purpose and meet a specific need of the investor.
+As we all know, necessity is the mother of all inventions, and the same is the case with financial instruments.
+Each financial instrument serves a different purpose and meets a specific need of the investor.
 For instance, investors who prefer safety over returns can park their funds in bonds.
 Bonds are less risky and safer, but they offer lower returns than what one would expect from equity.